tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-handling/observation-collection-creation/simulating-observations.rst

 =======================

 To create an observation collection with simulated observations, you need to define the "Observation Model Settings" and the "Observation Simulation Settings".
+The former define the type of observable to simulate and the observation geometry; the latter specify when and how to simulate observations.
-In this section we cover the creation of the observation simulation settings (i.e., when and how to simulate observations), while the setup of the observation model is covered in :ref:`observationModelSetup`.
+In this section we cover the creation of the observation *simulation* settings, while the setup of the observation model is covered in :ref:`observationModelSetup`.

 Defining Observation Simulation Settings
 =========================================